The quartz monitor crystal is essential for a quartz crystal-based measurement and control system.

 The implication of this process to control system and its limitation is an important step for developing innovative and new products.
 The importance of quartz crystal sensors has been increasing in the past twenty years, since more advanced optical, electrical, and magnetic devices demand a sensor capable to process the right measurements.

-Get a longer live of your quartz monitor crystal by selection the appropiate electrode.
+Get a longer live of your quartz monitor crystal by selection the appropriate electrode.

 - 6MHz Quartz crystal sensors compatible with INFICON monitor, cotroller and microbalance.